-Allowing a wine magazine with international reach and massive resources will surely disrupt the wine education scene.
-While we find that WSET programs are often poorly managed and offer less-than-stellar results even from the best of providers, that does not mean small wine schools should be set up for failure, especially ones in New York City and Southern Connecticut which now have to compete for students with one of the top wine magazines in the world.
+Allowing a wine magazine with international reach and substantial resources to enter the education sector could significantly disrupt the wine education scene.
+While WSET programs have faced criticism for being poorly managed with less-than-stellar results, the entry of a major player like Wine Enthusiast Magazine into this space poses a new challenge.
+Small wine schools, particularly those in New York City and Southern Connecticut, now compete for students with one of the world’s top wine magazines.

 I’ve moved on from WSET programs (not for me personally) but this is one of the better programs on the East Coast.
 Better than the programs in NYC these days.